Stream report for

 King County monitors the ecological health of the Green-Duwamish River in a variety of ways including collecting and analyzing water, sediment, and benthic invertebrate samples.
 King County has been conducting monthly baseline water quality monitoring at several sites along the Green-Duwamish River beginning in the early 1970s.

 Duwamish River - Station 0309 is located in the Duwamish River at the bridge on East Marginal Way in Allentown.
+Sampling at this site began in 1970 and continued until 2008 when budget cutbacks forced King County to reduce the breadth of its water quality monitoring program.
 The County samples two additional stations (0305 and 0307) further downstream on the Duwamish River.
 These downstream sites are strongly influenced by tidal water and therefore are not included with the other streams in freshwater assessments.

 Lower Green River - Two stations are located in the Lower Green River.
 Station 3106 is located at the bridge at Fort Dent Park downstream of the former Renton Treatment Plant outfall.
+Sampling at this site began in 1970 and continues today.
 Station 0311 is located a few hundred yards upstream from the former outfall at the Renton Junction Bridge on West Valley Road at Highway 1.
+Sampling at this site occurred from 1970 to 2008.

 Middle Green River - There are two stations located in the Middle Green River.
 Station A319 is located upstream of the confluence of Soos Creek at the bridge on Black Diamond Road.
+Sampling at this site began in 1976 and continued until 2008 when budget cutbacks forced King County to reduce the breadth of its water quality monitoring program.
 Station B319 is located upstream of the confluence of Newaukum Creek at the bridge on Southeast Green Valley Road.
+Water quality sampling at this site began in 1972 and continues today.

 From time to time special studies have been conducted at various streams in King County.
 Click here for information about